-On Sunday, July 11th, SBTC churches around the state will celebrate Special Needs Ministry Sunday.
+On the second Sunday in July, SBTC churches around the state will celebrate Special Needs Ministry Sunday.
 This yearly event reminds us of our calling to make the gospel accessible to all people!

 The biblical model for inclusion is found in Luke 14, in the Parable of the Large Banquet.
 Jesus spoke of a man giving a large banquet, who invited his neighbors.
 But they gave excuses about why they couldn’t come.
 So he sought out the outcasts (“bring in here the poor, maimed, blind, and lame”), those who at that time would not have been welcome at such an event.
 The servant replied, “… what you ordered has been done, and there’s still room” (v.
 22 CSB).
 When a church follows this model of inclusion, when it opens the doors to the 1 in 5 families in the U.S. who have a member with a disability, it finds there’s room for everyone!